wurstscript/wurstscript.github.io/_doc/stdlib/objediting/buffs.md

 ### Intro

 In Warcraft III buffs are negative or positive status effects on units.
-However they are usually only the visual part of an ability that the unit posesses.
+However they are often only the visual part of an ability that the unit posesses.

 ### Regular Buff Editing